FGasper/p5-CBOR-Free/README.md

 %OPTS may be:

-- `canonical` - A boolean that makes the function output CBOR in [canonical form](https://tools.ietf.org/html/rfc7049#section-3.9).
+- `canonical` - A boolean that makes the encoder output CBOR in [canonical form](https://tools.ietf.org/html/rfc7049#section-3.9).
-- `preserve_references` - A boolean that causes CBOR::Free to encode
-multi-referenced values via [CBOR’s “shared references” tags](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
+- `preserve_references` - A boolean that makes the encoder encode multi-referenced values via [CBOR’s “shared references” tags](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
 This allows encoding of shared and circular references.
 It also incurs a performance penalty.

     (Take care that any circular references in your application don’t cause memory leaks!)

-- `scalar_references` - Tells the encoder to accept scalar references (rather than reject them) and encode them via
+- `scalar_references` - A boolean that makes the encoder accept scalar references
+(rather than reject them) and encode them via
 [CBOR’s “indirection” tag](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
-Most languages don’t use references as Perl does, so this option seems of little use outside all-Perl IPC contexts; it is arguably more useful, then, to have the encoder reject data structures that most other languages cannot represent.
+Most languages don’t use references as Perl does, so this option seems of little use outside all-Perl IPC contexts; it is arguably more useful, then, for general use to have the encoder reject data structures that most other languages cannot represent.

 Notes on mapping Perl to CBOR: